 Similarly, many Japanese martial arts see kinship with Bushido (the code of the samurai), but this is problematic because popular conceptions of the samurai are historically inaccurate (see Wert 2019).
 Moreover, the code found in these popular conceptions is hardly moral.
-Hence, the moralistic conception of martial arts is thus overly narrow and historically inaccurate.
+Hence, the moralistic conception of martial arts is thus overly narrow and historically problematic if not inaccurate.
+However, as we have argued above, martial arts does involve character development as one of its characteristic activities, but we believe it is mistaken to interpret this as moral character development, which brings us to our second point about the moral vice objection.

-The second reason one may hold that moral virtues are essential to martial arts has to do with the craft status of martial arts that we have defended in this paper.
-Crafts aim at something good – this is one of the things that distinguish them from knacks, which aim at things that only appear to be goodHowever, although craft-expertise requires the cultivation of certain ethical values–– patience, discipline, work-ethic, perseverance, respect for the craft, etc.––these values differ from moral values.
-Morality picks out a narrow set of norms and values relating to welfare, justice, obligation, right, and wrong (see Williams 1985) and these norms and values are not essential components of all crafts.
-For instance, although one must develop certain character excellences in order to become an expert cobbler,
+The second reason one may hold that moral virtues are essential to martial arts has to do with the craft status of martial arts that we have defended in this chapter.
+Crafts aim at something good and involve the cultivation of good skills and traits.
+From this, one might think that, in learning the craft of martial arts, one must be learning moral virtue, both because crafts must aim at good and because a specific aim of martial craft is character development.

+However, although craft-expertise requires the cultivation of certain ethical values–– patience, discipline, work-ethic, perseverance, respect for the craft, etc.––these values differ from moral values.
+Morality picks out a narrow set of norms and values relating to welfare, justice, obligation, right, and wrong (see Williams 1985), and these norms and values are not essential components of all crafts.
+For instance, although one must develop certain character excellences in order to become an expert cobbler—e.g. patience, precision, hard work, etc.––and cobbling has a rational structure and aims at producing something good––these are not moral character traits nor is cobbling unconditionally good.
+Though it is true that the local character traits one learns through cobbling can, with the right instruction, help one cultivate moral traits, morality is not an essential aspect of cobbling, for one can be an expert cobbler without being a morally good person.

 This idea should be all the more apparent when we apply it to the craft of fighting.
-Why would we expect that a craft that centers on striking, choking, and physically controlling another human as being necessarily connected to morality?
+Why should we expect that a craft centered on striking, choking, and physically controlling another human is necessarily connected to morality?
+Though it is essential that one develop certain character traits in order to be an expert martial artist—e.g. one must have a certain amount of discipline and fortitude––and though fighting admits of a rational structure and aims at something good, these traits are not moral virtues nor is fighting unconditionally good.
+Thus, the moral virtues do not bear an essential relationship to all crafts and certainly do not bear this relationship to the craft of fighting.
 Martial craft takes round 3.

 When we tally the scores as to whether MMA aligns with the craft of martial art, we see that early MMA scored quite well overall.
 Although the spectacle objection holds merit, the no technique objection and the moral vice objection do not.
 Thus, early MMA is more craft than knack.
 But what has become of these objections and the status of MMA in its current form?
 Though we do not have room to discuss this issue fully, we will conclude in the next section by exploring these concerns with respect to contemporary MMA.